declared not guilty of a specific offense or crime

 He thought Veronica was as madly in love with him as he was with her, and as

 ardent as he to advance the status of Puerto Ricans.

-capable of being attained or accomplished
+capable of being accomplished

 It was a time when hope for El Barrio seemed fertile, and love at last seemed

 The entire Latin continent was

 represented, including the thin waist of Central America and all the islands that decorated it like a string of pearls.

 Everyone was there like in some pageant for a dying